huawei-noah/streamDM-Cpp/README.md

 ## Methods

-streamDM for C++ executes tasks.
+streamDM in C++ executes tasks.
 Tasks can be evaluation tasks as "EvaluatePrequential" or "EvaluateHoldOut" and the parameters needed are a learner, a stream reader, and an evaluator.

 The methods currently implemented are: Naive Bayes, Logistic Regression, Perceptron, Majority Class, Hoeffding Tree, Hoeffding Adaptive Tree, and Bagging.